ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 *Super Scratch Programming Adventure!: Learn to Program by Making Cool Games* (covers Scratch 2.0).
 Print.

+Szulborski, Dave. *This is not a game: A guide to alternate reality gaming*.
+Incunabula, 2005.

 "The Critical Engineering Manifesto."
 The Critical Engineering Manifesto.
 Web.
 30 Dec.
 2014. <http://criticalengineering.org/>.

 "The Scrum Guide."
 Scrum Guide.
 Web.
 30 Dec.
 2014. <http://www.scrumguides.org/scrum-guide.html>.